For good agriculture and environmental conditions

 The award is bestowed to the winner every year during the Forum for the Future of Agriculture (FFA) Gala Dinner.

-Please note: the application should preferably be filled out in English.
+Please note: the application form should preferably be filled out in English.
 If the application chooses another language a well-structured English summary of the project should be enclosed.

 To download the application form click here.